kartikeybihani/Buzzmybrand/README.md

 This project has been an interesting journey of combining different tools and approaches:

 1. Using GPT-4 for planning and architecture decisions has helped maintain a clear vision
-2. Cursor Pro has been fantastic for the actual coding work
+2. Cursor Pro has been great for the actual coding work
 3. The combination of Next.js and Tailwind has made it possible to create a modern, responsive interface quickly

----

-Built with ❤️ using modern web technologies and a bit of AI magic.

-Feel free to reach out if you have any questions or suggestions!
+4. Total development time from zero to completion: approximately 3.5 hours